-Join us on Monday, October 9, 2023, when Simon Johnson from the MIT Sloan School of Management joins us for his talk, “Can We Redirect Technological Change?
+On Monday, October 9, 2023, Simon Johnson from the MIT Sloan School of Management joined us for his talk, “Can We Redirect Technological Change?
 When, How, and to Achieve What Exactly?”

 Beginning in 1940, the federal government demonstrated, beyond any reasonable doubt, that the path of innovation could be altered – initially to support military objectives, and then to build national scientific capacity.
 For decades, we used this capacity to strengthen national security and to deliver shared prosperity.
 Since 1980, however, the impact of technological innovation has resembled much earlier historical patterns, in which a few people gain a great deal while most people enjoy limited benefits – and some lose everything.
 With the rapid development of artificial intelligence, we are again grappling with a central question of the past 1,000 years.
 Are there ways to harness automation so that its benefits are shared more broadly?
 How can we create more good jobs?
 And how does the potential direction of technological change affect the U.S. position in the world, in terms of both broad geopolitics and our ability to defend ourselves against potential threats?

 Related: Can we have pro-worker AI?
 Choosing a path of machines in service of minds (Policy memo)